Kriz-Griffin/Sidemen-Analysis/README.md

     - The bar chart on the left displays the total number of Among Us games played by each participant.
 Josh, Simon, Ethan, Harry, Vik, Tobi, and JJ, as core Sidemen members, have played the most games, with friends like Lazarbeam, Randolph, and Viz also participating frequently.
     - Here we can see that Josh has played the most games, followed with Simon, Etha, Harry, Vik, Tobi and JJ.
     - Following that, the non sidemen member such as Randolph, Lazerbeam, Viz, Deji,Danny Aarons and Pieface seems to be pretty frequent in the videos
+2. Imposter Games vs Imposter Wins
+    - The bar chart in the top-right section compares the number of games in which each player was an Impostor against their Impostor wins.
+This gives insight into each player's success rate as an Impostor.
+    - Simon and Vik's performance as imposter was the best compared to others, also players like Lazarbeam and Viz shown good performance.
+4. Imposter Win Percentage
+    -
+6. Imposter Kill stats
+    -